juand-r/naacl-2019-notes/README.md

 - (Could not attend) AudioCaps: Generating Captions for Audios in The Wild.
 - (Could not attend) “President Vows to Cut <Taxes> Hair”: Dataset and Analysis of Creative Text Editing for Humorous Headlines.
+- (Poster; Could not attend) Improved Lexically Constrained Decoding for Translation and Monolingual Rewriting

+### Summarization and Simplification

 - (Could not attend) SEQˆ3: Differentiable Sequence-to-Sequence-to-Sequence Autoencoder for Unsupervised Abstractive Sentence Compression.

-- (Poster; Could not attend) Improved Lexically Constrained Decoding for Translation and Monolingual Rewriting

 ## Text Classification :paperclips:

 ## Named Entity Recognition :cityscape::boy:

+- Pooled Contextualized Embeddings for Named Entity Recognition.
+Alan Akbik, Tanja Bergmann and Roland Vollgraf

 ## Learning with Limited Data :bowling: